qmk/qmk_firmware/docs/features/auto_shift.md

 ### Auto Shift Per Key

-There are functions that allows you to determine which keys should be autoshifted, much like the tap-hold keys.
+There are functions that allows you to determine which keys should be Auto Shifted, much like the tap-hold keys.

 The first of these, used to simply add a key to Auto Shift, is `get_custom_auto_shifted_key`: